rakutentech/leofs_docs/benchmark.rst

-Edit the benchmark's configutation file
+Edit the benchmark's configuration file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * You need to modify the values for ``http_raw_ips`` and ``http_raw_port``